MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/upgrade-and-update/Upgrade-from-SharePoint2013-to-SharePointServer-2019.md

 ms.collection:
 - IT_Sharepoint_Server
 - IT_Sharepoint_Server_Top
-description: "Summary: Learn how to plan, prepare, and perform an upgrade to SharePoint 2013."
+description: "Summary: Learn the overview steps required to upgrade SharePoint Server 2013 environment to SharePoint Server 2019."
 ---

 # High level overview to upgrade from SharePoint 2013 to SharePoint Server 2019